 There is simply no need for this.
 None at all.

 There is best practice out there for prioritizing projects - and it too took time to emerge.
-It's built on real research; decision science, cognitive neuroscience.
+It's built on real research; decision science, cognitive neuroscience (learn about the science behind project prioritization here).
 This process has been validated through research in schools of engineering and schools of business around the world.
 Like the wheel, the process is the way it is for good reasons.

 You don’t need to invent it, folks.
 It exists and it’s good.